coatespt/cursor-twitter/SESSION_NOTES.md

 The analyis program is pretty fast, at 52,683 Tweets/sec

-- 599 million Tweets equals approximately six billion tokens give or take.
+- 599 million Tweets equals approximately six billion tokens.

 - Volume of decahose = 500/sec

 - Volume of firehose = 5000/sec

-- 500/sec = 30k Tweets/min = 450,000 Tweets/15min  = 1.8m Tweets/hour in nominal Tweet time, or 3m 45s in real time on the fast laptop.
+- 500/sec = 30k Tweets/min = 450,000 Tweets/15min  = 1.8m Tweets/hour in nominal Tweet time

-- Average number of words per Tweet is approximately 10.
+- There are an average of 10 words/Tweet = 4,400,000 words/15 min or 18m words/hour

 ## Our Processing Speed
 - The sender can send about 3000/second with ACKs.
 Which you need, or it will simply drop msgs.

-- We process about 2300/second on the iMac, app  4.6 decahoses.
-- We process about 8500/second on the System76, or about 16 decahoses.
+- We process about 1200/second, or 2.4 Decahoses.

 - The Tweets get ACKed, so RabbitMQ manages to never let the queue get very long--it seems to never get up to 50.

-- Neither machine is old.
-The iMac is about 13 years old, and the System 76 is about 5 years old.
-Both have four hardware cores.
+- Google says a modern Mac could probably do about 10x as fast as this antique iMac.
+If true, that's a couple of firehoses.
+This is important, because one of the purposes of this is to make it possible to handle historical data.
+  - I'm skeptical that better hardware would get a 10x bump.
+  - The processor on this old machine is actually really fast (4 GHZ), despite being 12 years old.
+  - Any speedups would be because of faster SSD storage, more cores, and improved instruction set.
+Most likely, the number of cores would be the overwhelming factor.
+  - So a 16 core machine would probably just about do the firehose.
+    - Possibly more if you moved the feeder to a different box.

-- Note that for historical data it will scale in direct proportion to the number of machines because you can assign large time slices to each machine.
-This means you can do bulk processing essentially as fast as you are willing to pay for.
+- Note that for historical data it will scale in direct proportion to the number of machines so you can do bulk processing essentially as fast as you are willing to pay for.

 - We have about 350 hours of decahose.
-The fast machine can do it all in less than 24 hours.
+At 2.5 decahoses, we could process the entire data set on this machine in less than a week.